ngx-formly/ngx-formly/UPGRADE-6.0.md

   }),
   ```

+### 6. `resetOnHide` is enabled by default:

-- The `resetOnHide` option is enabled by default, which removes the field value from the model on hide.
+The `resetOnHide` option is enabled by default, which removes the field value from the model on hide.

   To disable this feature for a specific field use `resetOnHide`:
   ```patch